gbti-network/.github/profile/readme.md

 # GBTI Network

-The **GBTI Network** is a professional co-op network where members share profits, publish products, and contribute articles—all powered by community and GitHub sponsorships.
+The **GBTI Network** is a professional co-op network where members have opportunities to share profits, publish products, and contribute articles—all powered by community and GitHub sponsorships.

 Sponsor our work by becoming a [GBTI Network Member](https://gbti.network/membership) (_powered by GitHub Sponsorship_).